Kitware/dive/docs/DataFormats.md

 * DIVE Annotation JSON (default annotation format)
 * DIVE Configuration JSON
 * VIAME CSV
-* COCO and KWCOCO
+* KPF (KWIVER Packet Format)
-* KPF (KWIVER Packet Format) for MEVA
+* COCO and KWCOCO (web only)

 ## DIVE Annotation JSON

 !!! info
     The current DIVE schema version is v2.
-Version 2 was introduced in DIVE version 1.8.0.
+Version 2 was introduced in DIVE version 1.9.0.
 It is backward-compatible with v1.

 Files are typically named `result_{dataset-name}.json`.
 Their schema is described as follows.